tensorflow/swift/docs/PythonInteroperability.md

 Evaluating this problem with the [Swift community](https://forums.swift.org/t/pitch-introduce-user-defined-dynamically-callable-types/7038) [and #2](https://forums.swift.org/t/pitch-2-introduce-user-defined-dynamically-callable-types/7112), we observe that Python and Swift support both named and unnamed arguments: the named arguments are passed in as a dictionary.
 At the same time, Smalltalk-derived languages add an additional wrinkle: *method* references are the atomic unit, which include the base name of the method along with any keyword arguments.
 While interoperability with this style of language is not important for Python, we want to make sure that Swift isn’t painted into a corner that precluded great interop with Ruby, Squeak, and other SmallTalk-derived languages.

 Our current proposal, which has been discussed but not yet been implemented (and will need final approval by the Swift community), is to introduce a new [`@dynamicCallable` attribute](https://gist.github.com/lattner/a6257f425f55fe39fd6ac7a2354d693d) to indicate that a type (like `PyValue`) can handle dynamic call resolution.
-Once we implement this Python-independent language extension will allow our interoperability library to provide this syntax for the above examples:
+The `@dynamicCallable` feature has been implemented and made available in the Python interop module.

 ```swift
 // Python: a = np.arange(15).reshape(3, 5)